 5. Peel and finely slice the garlic.
 Slice the portobello mushrooms.

 6. Fill a large pan with boiling water and add a good pinch of salt.
 Bring back to a simmer.
 Set a large frying pan on a medium heat.

-7. Pour 1 tbsp oil into the frying pan and add the mushrooms.
-Sprinkle in a little salt and pepper.
+7. Pour 1 tbsp oil into the frying pan and add the mushrooms with a pinch of salt and pepper.
 Fry for 4-5 mins, turning occasionally, till golden.
 Add the garlic, butter and sage leaves.
-Reduce to a low heat while you cook the malfatti.
+Turn the heat down to low while you cook the malfatti.

-8. Remove the malfatti from the fridge.
-Use a tablespoon to carefully drop them into the pan of boiling water.
+8. Use a tablespoon to carefully drop the chilled malfatti into the pan of boiling water.
 Cook for 3-4 mins, or till they float to the surface (you may need to do this in 2 batches).
 Use a slotted spoon to transfer them to the mushroom pan.
 Swirl the pan to coat the dumplings in the garlicky butter.